 The village centre sits in electoral area E and is identified as the area around the current Sahtlam Fire Hall and Currie Park, near the intersection of Cowichan Lake and Creighton Roads where the Sahtlam School used to be located.
-This village centre might be a suitable location for a future multi-family housing for people to be able to age in place.
+This village centre might include some multi-family housing for people to be able to age in place.
 Any intensification of development in this area would require the installation of community water and/or sewer servicing to accommodate the increase in water consumption and wastewater production.